Case study: The Boom of Green Cars

 Suggested learning activities

-> Divide class in 2 groups – instruct the groups to find available resources about:
+> Let the group work together – instruct the group to find available resources about:

 > Summarise the debate.
 Direct attention to fact-checking and source-checking based on the Eggshell model.
 Each groups checks the resources of their opponents.